Updated: Sep 29

 Condense your content for the webinar

-You must be having an idea about your course in your mind.
+You must have an idea about your course in your mind.

-If you will convert your idea into videos, it can be a six-hour-long training or even more.
+If you convert your idea into videos, it can be a six-hour-long training or even more.

 But for the webinar, you need to condense it to just one hour.

-Call it a webinar or training or masterclass or whatever you want to.
+Call it a webinar training or masterclass or whatever you want.

 Make sure you cover your process or your framework in this one-hour training.
 You don’t want to give everything and at the same time, it should not be too thin.

 At the end of the training, your attendees should feel that they have learned something.
-At no point, they should feel they have wasted one hour over nothing.
+At no point, they should feel they have wasted one hour on nothing.